Chief Executive Officer (CEO)

 Jenee Rogers is a Project Manager with Secure Ideas.
 She coordinates projects and training for the company as well as working closely with clients.
 She also assists with our social media and content building.

 Jenee runs a non-profit Locksport training group, FoxPick, and trains at 16+ conferences per year to raise money for Hak4Kidz.
 She graduated from UNC Charlotte with a degree in Software Information Systems and a minor in Computer Engineering.

 She is a Carolina Panthers fan, is absolutely obsessed with Futurama, and is fluent in American Sign Language.

-Jennifer is a security consultant with Secure Ideas with a background in malware analysis, penetration testing, and teaching.
+Jennifer is a Senior Security Consultant with Secure Ideas with a background in malware analysis, penetration testing, and teaching.
 She graduated with honors from Florida State College at Jacksonville’s networking program.
 An avid computer geek for most of her life, she began her journey in cybersecurity as a SOC Analyst where she showed an aptitude for both penetration testing and malware analysis.
 She was quickly promoted into a role that capitalized on her abilities.
 She has experience performing penetration tests against web applications, mobile software and platforms, and social engineering.

 Jennifer discovered a passion for computers and problem solving at a young age.
 She bought Steal This Computer Book 2.0, by Wallace Wang, with one of her first paychecks, and became enamored with hacking and cyber security.
 While pursuing her degree she dedicated time to teaching computing skills to underrepresented minorities.
 She is the co-leader for the TOOOL chapter in Jacksonville, FL.
 Jennifer continues to be passionate about teaching and is eager to share her knowledge with anyone who will listen.